cogment/cogment/README.md

 1. Run `./scripts/create_release_branch.sh MAJOR.MINOR.PATCH` to create the release branch and update the version of the package,
 2. On the release branch, check and update the changelog if needed,
-3. Update .cogment-api.yaml to the latest version of cogment-api
-4. Make sure everything's fine on CI,
+3. Make sure everything's fine on CI,
-5. Run `./scripts/tag_release.sh MAJOR.MINOR.PATCH` to create the specific version section in the changelog, merge the release branch in `main`, create the release tag and update the `develop` branch with those.
+4. Run `./scripts/tag_release.sh MAJOR.MINOR.PATCH` to create the specific version section in the changelog, merge the release branch in `main`, create the release tag and update the `develop` branch with those.

 The rest, publishing the package to dockerhub and updating the mirror repositories, is handled directly by the CI.